And this is your undocumented anchorman sitting in, Mark Stein.

 It was a disaster.

-And so we assumed, you know, that uh when we when we heard that some local business had been responsible for it, that it was the Lambert Funeral Home on Elm Street that had been uh got gotten the contract to do uh Al Gore's uh f funeral makeup.
+And so we assumed, you know, that when we heard that some local business had been responsible for it, that it was the Lambert funeral home on Elm Street that had gotten the contract to do Al Gore's funeral makeup for the presidential debate.

-He she was sort of riddled with self-doubt and in an existential crisis.
+She was sort of riddled with self-doubt and in an existential crisis.

-And she told the New Hampshire Sunday News that her her catastrophic makeup of Al Gore had caused her to rethink entirely the psychology of makeup.
+And she told the New Hampshire Sunday News that her catastrophic makeup of Al Gore had caused her to rethink entirely the psychology of makeup.

-Uh quote, it just makes me think about the whole thing about wearing masks.
+Quote, it just makes me think about the whole thing about wearing masks.

 It's kind of a fascinating subject to analyze why we hide behind it in the first place.

-And like that's really not what Al wanted to be talking about at that stage of the presidential campaign.
+And like, that's really not what Al wanted to be talking about at that stage of the presidential campaign.

-Uh and uh this is uh this was uh this was like a total disaster, Al Gore with the Herman Munster look and everything.
+And this was like a total disaster, Al Gore with the Herman Munster look and everything.

 Let's go to Greg in Seattle.